U.S. FDA gives emergency use approval for GSK-Vir COVID-19 antibody drug

 The antibody treatment will be available for COVID-19 patients in the coming weeks, GSK and Vir said, adding that they plan to submit a marketing application to the FDA in the second half of 2021.

-Similar COVID-19 therapies by Regeneron Pharmaceuticals (REGN.O) and Eli Lilly (LLY.N) have been authorized for emergency use in the United States.
+Similar COVID-19 therapies by Regeneron Pharmaceuticals and Eli Lilly have been authorized for emergency use in the United States.

 Our Standards: The Thomson Reuters Trust Principles.